FOSSRIT/hfoss2025-blogs/_posts/contributions-1-blog-post.md

 ## Choosing a Community

 Choosing a community was the hardest part.
 I did not know enough about the open source ecosystem to confidently choose where to contribute.
 It felt daunting—more like walking into the unknown—so I focused on documentation as a starting point.
+Hence, most of the communities that I prefered were first good-first-issue or required simple fixes.

 ## Communities I Considered